Mrs B McGreevy, Head of Sixth Form

 St Louis Grammar School warmly welcomes you to Sixth Form!

-St. Louis Grammar Sixth Form Centre is very well established and provides approximately 350 students with the opportunity to choose from a range of 30 subjects.
+St Louis Grammar Sixth Form Centre is very well established and provides approximately 332 students with the opportunity to choose from a range of 30 subjects.
 Students are taught by highly skilled, experienced and dedicated teachers and the expertise in the provision of Sixth Form is

-career or profession and this is due to excellent Careers provision within the school.
-Students within the Sixth Form take part in mock interviews, enjoy University visits, engage in work experience, and are given continual careers guidance and advice.
+The Sixth Form students are given the best possible opportunity to succeed in their chosen career or profession and this is due to excellent Careers provision within the school.
+Students within the Sixth Form take part in mock interviews, enjoy university visits, engage in work experience and are given continual careers guidance and advice.

 The Sixth Form experience at St Louis Grammar is one which is treasured by those who experience it.
 The confident and articulate Sixth Formers who bid a fond farewell to St Louis are testament to the dedication of the staff and the strong tradition of excellence within the school.